28 Up Against the Wall

 Their activities imitated those of war.
 Agility at climbing trees, swinging from one to another and running zigzag between them was essential to gird the loins of the potential guerrilla fighter.
 As was jumping from the ledges I cleaned onto a large canvas held by other students on the ground.
 Some of the highest ledges were very narrow.
 I myself could never have jumped from them.
 Some people have no head for heights.
 Not me.
 I have none for widths.

 These were a number of the rigorous, root and branch ‘Mutproben’ or courage tests designed not just for the track and field events, but for fighting for the the Fatherland and the Fuhrer.
 Through a combination of force and seduction he had built an exclusive relationship with the contestants’ generation.
 Too young to smoke or drink these teenagers became increasingly old enough officially for the front line.
 A competitive spirit was encouraged among them at every level.
 It was all about readiness for the war to come.
-They would need to sharpen their eye for detail.
+They were groomed to be part of the uniformed elite corps.

 With my own regular measured tread I walked around the tracks that had been followed by the boys.
 They had practised endless marching in columns round the grounds.
 Music at the front, drumming and trumpeting behind the flag, demonstrating to them that they were someone.
 Their step had become standardised like their thinking.